 This was originally posted in 2010.
 All still great content, and new resources are noted as they are added.

 A Query Letter Breakdown

-What is a query?
+What is a query letter?
 It’s a resume and cover letter for your novel.
 Consider how you write a resume for yourself – you include your contact information, the pertinent skills you have and very specific listings of your experience.
-How does that translate into a query letter?
+You don’t include your favorite toy as a kid, or how your mom inspired you to move into your career path… So how does that translate into a query letter?